j2objc-contrib/j2objc-gradle/README.md

 ### Quick Start Guide

-You should start with a clean java only project without any Android dependencies.
+You should start with a clean Java only project without any Android dependencies.
 It is suggested that the project is named `shared`.
 It must be buildable using the standard [Gradle Java plugin](https://docs.gradle.org/current/userguide/java_plugin.html).
 Starting with an empty project allows you to gradually shift over code from an existing